williamouyang/okta.github.io/_source/_docs/how-to/validate-id-token.md

 - Verify the signature used to sign the ID token
 - Verify the claims found inside the ID token

-### Retrieve The JSON Web Keys
+### Retrieve The JSON Web Key Set

-The JSON Web Keys (JWK) need to be retrieved from your [Okta Authorization Server](https://developer.okta.com/docs/how-to/set-up-auth-server.html), though your application should have them cached.
-Specifically, your Authorization Server's Metadata endpoint contains the `jwks_uri`, which you can use to get the JWK.
+The JSON Web Key Set (JWKS) needs to be retrieved from your [Okta Authorization Server](https://developer.okta.com/docs/how-to/set-up-auth-server.html), though your application should have it cached.
+Specifically, your Authorization Server's Metadata endpoint contains the `jwks_uri`, which you can use to get the JWKS.

 > For more information about retrieving this metadata, see [Retrieve Authorization Server Metadata](https://developer.okta.com/docs/api/resources/oauth2.html#retrieve-authorization-server-metadata).